chrisdreid/single-file/README.md

 A **Visual Studio Code extension** for SingleFile is in the works.
 Expect features like:

-- **One-Click Flattening**: Consolidate your workspace’s files with minimal effort.
+- **One-Click Flattening**: Quickly consolidate your codebase within the editor.
-- **Inline Configuration**: Set paths, formats, and metadata plugins directly in VS Code.
+- **Inline Configuration**: Configure paths, formats, and metadata in VS Code.
-- **Real-Time Feedback**: See notifications or errors in the VS Code status bar/log.
+- **Real-Time Feedback**: Warnings, errors, and logs appear in the status bar/log panel.
-- **Auto-Preview**: Open or preview the flattened output in an integrated editor pane.
+- **Auto-Preview**: Open or preview your flattened output directly in an editor pane.

 Stay tuned for announcements and early previews on the extension’s functionality!